NCCA/cfgaa24programingassignment-Luc1nd4/README.md

 My next objective is to attach textures to these fish and try fix the mouse rotation issue, or perhaps try another approach to the fish rotation so the matrices combine properly.

+After days of frustration I have hit a brick wall in terms of the shaders and texturing.
+I have tried to set the fish as a default uniform colour but no matter how many changes I have tried to make, the models remain rainbow coloured.
+To my disappointment I don't think I can fix this before submission, which is a big let down as the final outcome would have been a lot better given I figure out the issue with the shaders.

+If possible, if any obvious issues are in my shader setup, I wish to know any feedback on why you think this does not work.

+I also added an avoidance function, unfortunately I was unable to present this properly with a real object due to time constraints and the shader issue taking up most of my time but, the fish do avoid the centre of the scene at 0, 0, 0.

 ### Critical Evaluation: